Harsh-7417/DiscordBot/README.md

 **Bot Usage:**
-1) !google "text to search" --> Will display top 5 hyperlinks related to "text to search"
+1) !google "text to search" --> Will display top 5 hyperlinks related to "text to search".
+Using google API to fetch hyperlinks
 2) !recent "text to lookup" --> will display history of user related to "text to lookup".
 History is saved in mongoDB.